4bumuhammad/localstack-old-version-service-s3-docker-compose/localstack-2.0.0/README.md

 ### &#x1F530; Conclusion.

-The buckets and object data still exist after the container is restarted.
+The bucket and object data are reset after the container is restarted.

 &nbsp;